league-curriculum/New_Curriculum_Template/docs/src/lessons/introduction-to-tina-the-turtle/index.md

 # Meet Tina the Turtle

-Tina is a colorfu turtle that collows your commands
+Tina is a colorful turtle that collows your commands

+This file is an introduction to a lesson.